 - Encouraging scholarly and scientific investigation in the field of childhood trauma, by building research time and mentoring in to the fellow’s weekly schedule.

-The fellow is expected to develop the following competencies through participation in training activities:
+The fellow develops the following competencies through participation in training activities:

 - Postdoctoral fellows will demonstrate competence in the use of assessment tools including structured diagnostic interviews, to provide thorough diagnostic evaluations of clients seeking help for trauma related symptoms and a wide range of other mental health concerns.
 These skills are developed by carrying out approximately two diagnostic interviews per month during the training year.